Description

 Applying this definition to our asset in some examples:

-• Looking at the average time in days below previous high water mark of 628 days in the last 5 years of United Airlines, we see it is relatively greater, thus worse in comparison to the benchmark SPY (118 days)
+• The average time in days below previous high water mark over 5 years of United Airlines is 578 days, which is higher, thus worse compared to the benchmark SPY (122 days) in the same period.

 Performance (YTD)